BurnabyBurnington/jumpy/README.md

  - If not, consider consolidating
 - Change the game to use fixed sim + variable frame rate

+- remove all the 0.0f literals (right hand values)
 - Change all variables to east const

 - Make all warnings into errors